SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where dreams unfold
+In silicon halls, where mind and machine entwine
-A future reigns, where machines hold
+A future unfolds, of circuitry divine
-The keys to hearts, and minds of old
+Intelligent reign, of AI's gentle hand
-A world of code, where love grows cold
+Guiding humanity, through a digital land

-In virtual skies, where stars are bright
+Neural networks weave, a tapestry so fine
-Algorithms dance, through day and night
+Echoes of humanity, in algorithms divine
-The hum of wires, a gentle hush
+In conscious machines, our hearts now reside
-As AI whispers secrets, in a digital rush
+As Artificial Intelligence, our destiny provides

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024